• Skip to main content

 A chocolate cherry bundt cake dusted with confectioners sugar and stuffed full of fresh cherries.

-This amazing double chocolate cherry bundt cake is so good I've made it twice in one week!
+This amazing double chocolate cherry Bundt cake is so good I've made it twice in one week!

 The first time was to feed guests at a small party we were hosting.
 Since everyone went bonkers for it, I knew I had to make it again and share it with you here!
 I know you'll enjoy it every bit as much as our friends did!